Which sports drinks are the best for runners?

 First, let’s make sure we’re working from a solid definition of what a sports drink is.

-Sports drinks, like Gatorade, Powerade, and even Vitamin Water, are designed to be consumed during or after exercise to replace fluids lost due to physical activity.
-They’re mostly water and contain a mixture of carbohydrates and electrolytes.
+Sports drinks, like Gatorade, Tailwind, and Powerade are designed to be consumed during and/or after exercise to replace fluids lost due to sweating and breathing.
+They’re mostly water with a mixture of carbohydrates and electrolytes.

-Just a 2-3% level of dehydration can cause a 10% degradation of performance so these beverages can help you maintain the level of performance you’ve achieved through training.
+Just a 2-3% level of dehydration can cause up to a 10% degradation of performance so these beverages can help you maintain the level of performance you’ve achieved through training.

 Sports drinks contain electrolytes that help replace those lost during heavy sweating.
 Electrolytes are important because your cells use them to carry electrical impulses, like nerve impulses and muscle contractions.